-- 18. Unusual Anomalies.
-For each species, if any unusual occurrences of anomalies are observed it should be recorded with a Y on the "Unusual Anomalies" section of the MBSS Fish Data Sheet.
-If unusual anomalies are not observed an N should be entered in this section of the data sheet.
-Unusual anomalies can include, but are not limited to, excessive black spot or black spot on an atypical species, multiple skeletal deformities, fin erosion, lesions, tumors, fungus, discoloration, excessive external parasites, or other unusual appearance.
-Any other comments, by species, that may be important in fish data analysis or interpretation can also be entered on the MBSS Fish Data Sheet. - 19.
-Voucher Specimens.
-For the Round Three MBSS, DNR field crews will be required to maintain voucher collections.
+19. Voucher Specimens.
+For the Round Four MBSS, DNR field crews will be required to maintain voucher collections.
 However, photographic vouchers will be acceptable in lieu of preserved specimens, provided the features that need to be seen to correctly identify the specimen are clearly visible in the photograph.
-Photographs of at least five specimens of each fish, reptile, and amphibian, and crayfish species encountered during round three (as long as five were collected) should be photographed.
+Photographs of at least five specimens of each fish, reptile, amphibian, and crayfish species encountered during Round Four (as long as five were collected) should be photographed.
 In addition, any rare, threatened, or endangered species encountered should be photographed, as long as the photograph can be taken without causing any harm to the specimen.
-The Maryland Department of Natural Resources Monitoring and Non-Tidal Assessment Division will keep a voucher library of all photographs taken during MBSS sampling.
+The Maryland Department of Natural Resources, Monitoring and Non-Tidal Assessment Division will keep a voucher library of all photographs taken during MBSS sampling.
 With the exception of rare, threatened, or endangered species, specimens for which photographs cannot be used to verify identifications should be preserved for verification.
 Photographs will be reviewed by an expert in taxonomy for each taxonomic group and results will be kept on record.
 Each species photograph should include a label with the date and site identification.

-Taxonomic experts (or a designee assigned by the taxonomic expert) will also audit field identification of organisms.
-Field audits will be conducted by taxonomic experts (or designee) at a minimum of two sites per crew.
+20. Taxonomic experts (or a designee assigned by the taxonomic expert) will also audit field identification of organisms.
+Field audits will be conducted by taxonomic experts (or designee) at a minimum of one site per crew.

 Release individuals not retained as voucher specimens or for laboratory examination.
 Extreme care should be taken while holding fish prior to release to reduce stress from handling and crowding.
-Plenty of oxygenated water should also be supplied by holding fishes in flow through live cars and/or using battery-operated bubblers.
+Plenty of oxygenated water should also be supplied by holding fishes in stream flow through live cars and/or using battery-operated bubblers.

-20. Gamefish.
-During counting and identification of the fish sample for each pass, gamefish species should be measured to the nearest mm (total length) and recorded on the Gamefish Length Data Sheet.
+21. Gamefish.
+During counting and identification of the fish sample for each pass, each gamefish species collected should be measured to the nearest mm (total length) and recorded on the Gamefish Length Data Sheet.
 Gamefish species for the MBSS include all bass (Micropterus spp.), striped bass (Morone saxatilis), trout (Salmonidae), walleye (Sander vitreum), and pikes and pickerels (Esocidae) with the exception of redfin pickerel (Esox americana).
 If visual observations suggest that some individuals may be stocked fish (based on fin wear, fin size, etc.), indicate so in the comments section for that species on the Fish Data Sheet.

-3.5.13.3 Reptile and Amphibian Sampling
+5.13.3 Reptile and Amphibian Sampling

 Reptile and amphibian sampling has been an integral part of the Maryland Biological Stream Survey since 1994.
-Reptiles and amphibians, and particularly stream salamanders, have been shown to be excellent indicators of MBSS site conditions.
-During Round Two, however, only incidental observations of herpetofauna were recorded for MBSS sites, with no focused search conducted.
-During Round Three, particular emphasis will be made on searching for stream salamanders and a minimum of fifteen minutes will be spent searching available habitat for herpetofauna.
+Reptiles and amphibians, particularly stream salamanders, have been shown to be excellent indicators of MBSS site conditions.
+During Round Two, only incidental observations of herpetofauna were recorded for MBSS sites, with no focused search conducted.
+Round Three emphasized searching for stream salamanders and spending a minimum of fifteen minutes searching available habitat for herpetofauna.
+In Round Four, stream salamander sampling will follow a protocol shown to adequately support population estimates and use of the stream salamander Index of Biotic Integrity (SS-IBI).
 Incidental observations will also continue to be recorded.
-The life-history stage of reptiles and amphibians should be recorded (egg, larvae, or adult).
+The lifehistory stage of reptiles and amphibians should also be recorded (egg, larva, or adult).